-Taking a high-interest loan or a credit card seems the only viable choice when it comes to supporting a family or, running a business, in the era of skyrocketed cost of living.
+In the era of skyrocketing costs of living and stagnant wages, taking a high-interest loan or using credit cards sometimes seems like the only viable choice when it comes to supporting a family or running a business.

-If you further add escalating medical bills, job loss, divorce to the existing personal debt, then you will most probably find yourselves in a debt.
+If you further add escalating medical bills, job loss, and/or costs of divorce to your existing personal debt, then you will most likely find yourself in insurmountable debt.

-In this article, we will explain the differences between the Chapter 7, 11 and 13 of Bankruptcy.
-Give it a read and we ensure, it will help you in taking the right decision.
+In this article, we will explain the differences between Chapter 7, 11 and 13.
+Give it a read and we ensure it will help you in making the right choice.

-Before moving further, let’s have a brief idea about various types of Bankruptcy:
+Before moving further, let’s have a brief description of the various types of Bankruptcy in Virginia:

 Chapter 7: Filing this bankruptcy will clear out your unsecured debts.
-However, if you own valuable assets, then you might have to repay your creditors.
+However, if you own valuable assets, then you might lose them as they could be liquidated to repay your creditors.

 Chapter 11: This type of Bankruptcy is ideal for individuals with high net-worth.
-Chapter 11 temporarily protect your businesses giving you time to restructure your finances.
+Chapter 11 temporarily protect your business, assets and/or income giving you time to restructure your finances.

 Chapter 13: Requires repayment to creditors either fully or partially.
 Mostly useful for both secured and unsecured debts.